 As a player, Traverse was a standout second baseman for East Providence High School earning all-star and all-state selections in 1985.
 He went on to play Division I collegiate baseball at the University of Rhode Island from 1985 to 1989 and was named team captain in his senior year.

 Traverse graduated from the University of Rhode Island in 1989 with a degree in education and is currently a guidance counselor at East Providence High School.
 He has been a teacher/counselor for 26 years in the East Providence School System.

-RI Fire n’ Ice would like to welcome long-time great North Providence High School Softball coach, Paul Rizzo back to the coaching ranks.
-Rizzo was a standout shortstop with LaSalle Academy and starred for Providence College in the mid eighties.
+Paul Rizzo is entering his second season with RI Fire n’ Ice and will take the helm of the 14U team this year.
+In his first season with FNI, Coach Rizz helped to start up the 18U Red Team and lead them to an impressive 15-10-3 record.
+As a player, Rizzo was a standout shortstop with LaSalle Academy and starred for Providence College in the mid eighties.
 He spent time in the New York Mets organization before beginning his coaching career at North Providence High School.
 Rizzo captured multiple D1 state championships with the North Providence High School Softball Team before leaving to raise his four children.
 Currently, he is the long time head boys basketball coach at NPHS.
-Welcome Coach Rizz!!!
+We are lucky to have Coach Rizz!!!

 Zoe Haley '15 - Worcester State University

 Megan Long '17 - Emmanuel College

 Maddi Leite '17 - Saint Anselm College